tomparson/thisisrooms/resources/views/posts/3xx-release.md

 More ideas meant more chance of creating something great.

 Since then, I’ve found that this quantity approach to creativity is far more prevalent than I expected.
 Many artists share this practice: create a lot, then pick out the pieces that speak to them the most.
-(Examples)

 ### Sorting through all the ideas